 Can I edit my entry after I submit it?

 You may edit your entry until someone votes or comments on it.
 After that, you can communicate with the judges directly to expand and refine your idea.
 The judges will consider all your responses as part of the overall submission.

 Yes, you can submit as many ideas as you like.

 What do I win?

-Six finalists will be chosen to pitch their ideas before a live audience and panel of judges on October 13th 2019.
+Six finalists will be chosen to pitch their ideas before a panel of judges.
 The panel of judges will then choose first- and second-place winner(s).
 First-place winner(s) will receive $15,000, while second-place winner(s) will receive $7,500.